 Just the mention of a poem analysis essay will make a student hate the rest of the day.
 However, it does not have to get to that point.
 In this article, we introduce you to how to write a poetry essay in a step-by-step approach.
 We also cover some of the vital lingoes in the world of poetry.
 The writing gurus we are gives us the authority to share some proven mechanisms of analyzing a poem and writing an essay about it.
 An analytical poem essay can be artistic, functional, or structural; what defines its scope is the essay prompt from class.
 Here is a list of sample poetry essay prompt:

-Some of the common stylistic devices include metaphors, repetition, simile, imagery, alliteration, apostrophe, assonance, antithesis, allegory, ellipsis, or hyperbole.
+Common stylistic devices include metaphors, repetition, simile, imagery, alliteration, apostrophe, assonance, antithesis, allegory, ellipsis, or hyperbole.

 Any time you have a poetry analysis essay, you need to follow a predetermined format to ensure that you get the best out of the essay.
-Remember, professors have a way of surprising us with poor grades for poorly written essays, and that is no different in poetry essays.
+Remember, professors have a way of surprising us with poor grades for poorly written essays, which is no different in poetry essays.
 Here is a quick step of what to do:

 The very first step in poetry analysis is choosing a good poem that you would like to write an essay about.
 In most instances, your professor would have given a range of poems in the poetry analysis prompt.
 If you are left with the option of choosing a poem, pick a poem you enjoy, understand, and can reason with.

-When reading the poem in the first instance, you could do so to a colleague, friend, or read it out loud to yourself.
+When reading the Poem in the first instance, you could do so to a colleague, friend or read it out loud to yourself.
 Doing so helps you discover the information.

-Sometimes, it is good also to understand the speaker who is always at the center of the poem.
+Sometimes, it is also good to understand the speaker, who is always at the center of the Poem.
 Some of the potential questions to ask include: